-6.6.1.7 Incomplete Grade ("I")
+5.6.1.4 Incomplete Grade ("I")

-The grade of "I" (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required coursework by the end of the semester.
-An "I" grade is not to be given for late submission of work.
-A grade of "I" must be evaluated and changed within 8 weeks of the beginning of next term.
+The grade of "I" (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of their required coursework by the end of the semester.
+The situation should rise to the level of and meet the threshold of extraordinary circumstances that were beyond the student's control.

+The incomplete is a temporary assignment of an "I" grade to the student's transcript while they are actively enrolled at the university.
+Students who withdraw from the university prior to the changing of an incomplete grade from an "I" to a letter grade will be assigned a failing ("F") grade for the course upon withdrawal.
+An incomplete grade cannot be applied in a student's final semester.

+The instructor of the course completes an Incomplete Grade Request Form and submits this to the Program Chair/Director.
+The Program Chair/Director approves or denies the request and submits the form to the Registrar's Office.
+Any amendments to parameters outlined in the form require resubmission.
+If the Program Chair/Director also happens to be the course instructor, they can request approval from Executive Dean.
+A grade of "I" must be evaluated and changed within 50% of the immediate consecutive term (for an 8-week term, this equates to 4 weeks; for a 15 week term, this equates to 8 weeks).
 At this time, all work from the previous semester/session must be completed and submitted to the instructor.
-If a grade is not submitted within 8 weeks of the beginning of next term, the grade will be changed from "I" to "F" with the assumption that the student has not fulfilled his/her requirements for the course.
+If a grade is not submitted within the allotted period of time, or if a student withdraws from the university while an incomplete grade is on their transcript, the grade will be changed from "I" to "F" with the assumption that the student has not fulfilled their requirements for the course.